vyvas33/vyvas33.github.io/_pages/about.md

  # scrollable: true # adds a vertical scroll bar if there are more than 3 news items
  # limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: true
+#   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
 I am currently working on designing and developing mobile robots with the Robotics Innovations Lab at Indian Institute of Science (IISc), under the supervision of Prof. Abhra Roy Chowdhury.
 I hold a bachelors degree in Mechanical Engineering from the Indian Institute of Technology (IIT) Indore, where I explored diverse mechanical engineering research fields.

 I love working on designing robots and mechanisms, but I am also exploring modeling and controls that make them intelligent.
 When I'm not in the lab, I spend my time creating and listening to new music, which helps me relax and stay inspired.

-Check out my page to know more about me and my work!